Violence against women in Guatemala: Attacks on Female Activists

-Sexual violence
+Sexual Violence

 Sexual violence is widespread in Guatemala.
-There are about 10,000 cases of reported rape per year, but the total number is likely much higher because of under-reporting due to social stigma.
-According to Doctors without Borders, "Survivors [of sexual violence] are stigmatized and they cannot easily find treatment in Guatemala yet.
-There are no resources and too little comprehension of patients’ needs by the doctors."
-The nation's health care institutions are ill-equipped and unwilling to provide adequate care for the thousands of women victimized by sexual violence each year.
+There are about 10,000 cases of reported rape per year, with the total number likely being much higher because of under-reporting due to social stigma.

-Sexual violence against adolescent girls
+Sex Trafficking

+Citizen and foreign women and girls have been victims of sex trafficking in Guatemala.
+Sex trafficking inflicts rape and physical and psychological trauma on victims in brothels, homes, and other locations.
+The illegal transport and sexual assault of migrants from Latin America to the United States is prevalent issue.

+Sexual Violence Against Adolescent Girls

 Many survivors are adolescent girls, leading to Guatemala having the highest teen pregnancy and preteen pregnancy rates in Latin America.
 Girls as young as 10 years old are impregnated by rape, and they usually carry these pregnancies to birth.
-Most of these instances of sexual violence are perpetrated by the girl's father or other close male relative (89%).
+Most (89%) instances of sexual violence are perpetrated by the girl's father or other close male relative.
 These men do not suffer consequences largely because of the lack of education, poverty, and lack of social respect for women.
 According to photo activist Linda Forsell, most young girls face expulsion from school if they are visibly pregnant.

 Sexual Violence as a War Tactic

+During the armed conflict, rape was used as a weapon of war.

 Sexual violence is often used as a tactic in war, and many women, particularly women from indigenous tribes, often become sex slaves to soldiers and are subjected to rape and other forms of sexual violence.
-When a community is occupied or destroyed, an entire community of women may be subjected to rape and sexual or domestic slavery, affecting the prosperity and health of the community after a conflict’s end.
+When a community is occupied or destroyed, an entire community of women may be subjected to rape and sexual or domestic slavery, which affects the prosperity and health of the community after a conflict’s end.
+During the civil war, many indigenous women were forced into sexual slavery by the military.

 In February 2016, the Sepur Zarco trial convicted two ex-soldiers of crimes against humanity for their sexual abuse of 11 indigenous Q’eqchi’ women, the forced disappearance of the women's husbands, and the murder of a woman and her two daughters.
 Expert witnesses called by the prosecution included Brazilian feminist academic Rita Segato.
-The women of the Q’eqchi” community received substantial reparations for the damage done by the convicted soldiers.
-This is the first time a case of sexual slavery during armed conflict has been considered in court.
+The women of the Q’eqchi” community received reparations for the damage done by the convicted soldiers.
+The court ordered the two former military officers to pay over a million USD (£710,000) to 11 indigenous women whom they held as sex slaves during the civil war.It was the first time a case of sexual slavery during armed conflict had been considered in court.
 In Guatemala, it was the first time any form of sexual violence during a conflict had been settled in court.

-Sex trafficking

-Citizen and foreign women and girls have been victims of sex trafficking in Guatemala.
-They are raped and experience physical and psychological trauma in brothels, homes, and other locations.
-The illegal transporting and sexual assault of migrants from Latin America to the United States is a problem.